WilliamZR/ProTrix/README.md

 ```

 ## Inference
 You can run the following command to generate result for a specific benchmark.
 We splits data on different GPUs to speed up the process with multiprocessing.
-The result will be saved at data/outputs/{model_name}
+The result will be saved at data/outputs/{model_name}.
+Use empty template for ProTrix and ProTrix-Coder, and llama3 template for Llama-3-ProTrix.
 ```
-CUDA_VISIBLE_DEVICE={} python evaluation/evaluate_with_sql.py --model_path {your_path_to_protrix} --benchmark {benchmark}
+CUDA_VISIBLE_DEVICE={} python evaluation/evaluate_with_sql.py --model_path {your_path_to_protrix} --benchmark {benchmark} --template {template}
 ```
 Or you can run the following command to generate for all the benchmarks in data/evaluation_data
 ```
 cd evaluation
 sh generate_all_responses.sh {protrix_path} {device}
 ```
 This script will generate an approximation of the evaluation result.
+Note the template is set as llama3 by default.
+You can change it to empty for ProTrix and ProTrix-Coder.
 ## Evaluation
 Since our model is not trained to follow the rule or grammar of each dataset, we provide two methods to compute the final score.